Tag Archives: Air Mail

 The Douglas DC-1, X223Y, in flight.
 (Larry Westin)

 NC223Y was retired from passenger service in 1936.
 T.W.A. loaned it to the U.S. government for high altitude research.
 It was then sold to Howard Hughes.
-In May 1938 NC223Y was sold to Viscount Forbes of the United Kingdom, 27 May 1938, transported across the Atlantic aboard a freighter, then registered G-AFIF, 25 June 1938.
+NC223Y was sold to Viscount Forbes of the United Kingdom, 27 May 1938, transported across the Atlantic aboard a freighter, then registered G-AFIF, 25 June 1938.
 The airplane was re-sold to France in September 1938.

 Spanish-registered Douglas DC-1 EC-AGN, owned by Lineas Aéreas Postales Espanolas.
 (Iberia Airlines)